Dev-Ritchie/alx-system_engineering-devops/0x02-shell_redirections/README.md

-it displays the contebt of two files
+Displays the last 10 lines